Sam Hallam: The campaign

 Playwright Tess Berry-Hart created a verbatim theatre play Someone To Blame as part of the campaign to raise awareness of the case.
-The play used verbatim court transcripts, witness testimony and first-person interviews from the original case and ran at the King's Head Theatre Islington in February 2012.
+Directed by David Mercatali, the play used verbatim court transcripts, witness testimony and first-person interviews from the original case and ran at the King's Head Theatre Islington in February 2012.

 First appeal

 In 2007, there was a failed appeal with the judges holding that the evidence of the witnesses could still be relied upon.
 The case was then referred to the Criminal Cases Review Commission, which spent three years examining his case.
 Thames Valley Police was instructed on their behalf to examine the original Metropolitan Police investigation.
 Based on their findings, the case was sent back to the Court of Appeal.

 Second appeal

 In May 2012 after only three hours hearing, the Crown Prosecution Service decided not to defend the conviction, and the three judges led by Lady Justice Hallett granted temporary bail.
 Hallam walked out the front doors of the Court of Appeal and was drenched in champagne.
 The next day, Hallam attended court with his mother, Wendy Cohen, to hear his murder conviction formally overturned.

-After Sam's release, Someone To Blame was updated for a weekend run at the King's Head to celebrate his freedom.
+After Hallam's release, Someone To Blame was updated for a weekend run at the King's Head to celebrate his freedom.
 Hallam's father and grandmother had both died while he was imprisoned.